mhogg/pyvxray/README.md

 * Install PIL from source (requires Microsoft C++ to be installed)

   + Download the PIL source, typically called `Imaging-x.x.x.tar.gz` where x.x.x is the version number
-  + Unpack this to a convenient location, giving directory `Imaging-x.x.x`
+  + Unpack this to a convenient location
-  + Open a command prompt and browse to this folder (containing the setup.py file)
+  + Open a command prompt and browse to folder `Imaging-x.x.x` (containing the setup.py file)
   + At the command prompt enter:

             abaqus python setup.py install